SAP-samples/partner-reference-application/Tutorials/14-Develop-Core-Application.md

 6. Adapt the created *package.json* file to your needs for example, change the description attribute, add scripts, etc. You may use the [*package.json*](../../../tree/main-multi-tenant/package.json) of this repository as a reference.
 For general documentation, see the [npmjs documentation](https://docs.npmjs.com/cli/v10/configuring-npm/package-json).

 Looking for more information?
-Go to the [SAP Cloud Application Programming Model documentation on command line interface](https://cap.cloud.sap/docs/tools/#command-line-interface-cli).
+Go to the SAP Cloud Application Programming Model documentation on [command line interfaces](https://cap.cloud.sap/docs/tools/#command-line-interface-cli).

 ## Define the Domain Models

 The domain model represents the relational database model of the application.
 All entities (tables), their relations (associations), and additional metadata (annotations) are maintained in the domain model.

-For more information on domain modeling, go to the [SAP Cloud Application Programming Model documentation on domain modeling](https://cap.cloud.sap/docs/guides/domain-modeling).
+For more information on domain modeling, go to the SAP Cloud Application Programming Model documentation on [domain modeling](https://cap.cloud.sap/docs/guides/domain-modeling).

 Following the SAP Cloud Application Programming Model, all domain models must be stored in the */db* folder of the project.
 You create a new file (in this example, [*/db/poetrySlamManagerModel.cds*](../../../tree/main-multi-tenant/db/poetrySlamManagerModel.cds)) and add your application entities.
 In a CDS file, specify a namespace, which is used to structure the entities of the domain model.
 We recommend that you avoid names that are too long.
 To include reuse components, add a *using* statement.
 You can define as many entities as required by using the *entity* keyword.